ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/05-Setup_Conjur_Master.md

 # Objectives
 Install CyberArk Conjur Master in Jump Host

 ### 1.0.
-Collect the Conjur Installer and seed fectcher from your local CyberArk Sales Engineer Team
+Please contact your local CyberArk Sales or Sales Engineer Team to request the Conjur Installers and Images
+:bulb: :bangbang: Reminder: You have legal responsibly to keep the CyberArk Conjur Image/Installer for your own use only, PLEASE MAKE SURE that DO NOT share CyberArk Conjur Installers/Images to any other person or organization to avoid unexpected illegal distribution of Conjur images :bangbang: :bulb:

+You need below two Conjur images or AIM to complete the lab setup
 1. conjur-appliance_xx.x.x.tar.gz
 2. dap-seedfetcher_x.x.x.tar.gz (Remark: the xx.x.x is the Conjur version)
 - This lab guide is based on Conjur 12.0 version